arkivanov/Decompose/README.md

 ## Why Decompose?

+* Decompose breaks the code down into small and independent components and organizes them into trees.
+Each parent component is only aware of its immediate children.
 * Decompose draws clear boundaries between UI and non-UI code, which gives the following benefits:
   * Better separation of concerns
   * Pluggable platform-specific UI (Compose, SwiftUI, React, etc.)